 Food insecurity affects 65 percent of the population, with an 8 percent increase during the lean season.
-Recurrent hurricanes and droughts often give rise to temporary food insecurity, affecting 67 percent of the rural population.
+Recurrent hurricanes and droughts often give rise to temporary food insecurity.
+In rural areas, 67 percent of the population live in conditions of chronic food insecurity.
 Children under 5 tend to be underweight in 33 percent of cases.
+Micronutrient deficiency, a serious problem in Madagascar particularly among pre-school children, is reflected in high rates of anaemia of almost 67 percent.

-The rate of HIV/AIDS infection was 1.1 percent, but the country could rapidly move towards a generalized epidemic.
+The rate of HIV/AIDS infection was 1.1 percent in 2003, but the country could rapidly move towards a generalized epidemic.

 The present country programme (2005-2009) is part of the United Nations Development Assistance Framework.
 It reflects the priorities set in the Government's poverty reduction strategy for 2015 and corresponds to WFP's strategic priorities as well as to four of the five objectives aimed at enabling development: education, acquisition and retention of assets, mitigation of natural catastrophes and nutrition.
-A number of changes in strategic focus have been made with respect to the 1999-2003 programmes, particularly in health and nutrition.
-The programme itself was extended to 2004 in response to a political crisis in 2002 that involved shifting the United Nations Development Assistance Framework cycle to 2005-2009.
+A number of changes in strategic focus have been made with respect to the 1999-2003 programme, particularly in health and nutrition.
+The country programme was extended to 2004 in response to a political crisis in 2002 that involved shifting the United Nations Development Assistance Framework cycle to 2005-2009.